 Capital.
 Money and/or property comprising the wealth owned or used by a person or business enterprise to acquire other money or goods.

-Capitalization The process employed in estimating the value of a property by the use of an appropriate capitalization rate and the annual net operating income expected to be produced by the property.
+Capitalization.
+The process employed in estimating the value of a property by the use of an appropriate capitalization rate, and the annual net operating income expected to be produced by the property.
 The formula is expressed as Income/Rate = Value

 Capitalization rate.
-The percentage rate applied to the income a property is expected to produce to derive an estimate of the property's value; includes both an acceptable rate of return on the amount invested (yield) and return of the actual amount invested (recapture).
+The percentage rate applied to the income a property is expected to produce to derive an estimate of the property's value; includes both an acceptable rate of return on the amount invested (yield), and return of the actual amount invested (recapture).

 Capital recapture.
 The return of an investment; the right of the investor to get back the amount invested at the end of the term of ownership or over the productive life of the improvements.

 Capitalized value method of depreciation.
-A method of computing depreciation by determining loss in rental value attributable to a depreciated item and applying a gross rent multiplier to that figure.
+A method of computing depreciation by determining loss in rental value attributable to a depreciated item, and applying a gross rent multiplier to that figure.

 Cash basis.
 A system of recognizing revenue and expense items only at the time cash is received or paid out.

 Cash equivalency technique.
-Method of adjusting a sales price downward to reflect the increase in value due to assumption or procurement by buyer of a loan at an interest rate lower than the prevailing market rate.
+Method of adjusting a sales price downward to reflect the increase in value due to assumption or procurement by the buyer of a loan at an interest rate lower than the prevailing market rate.

 Cash flow rate.
 (See equity capitalization rate)

 Chain.
-A surveyor's unit of measurement equal to four rods or 66 feet, consisting of 100 links of 7.92 inches each; ten square chains of land are equal to one acre.
+A surveyor's unit of measurement is equal to four rods or 66 feet, consisting of 100 links of 7.92 inches each; ten square chains of land are equal to one acre.

 Chattels.
 Tangible personal property items.